trakanom/MMORPG-Automation-and-Optimization-Portfolio/README.md

 # EQ2-Raid-Scripts
+Raid scripts for Everquest II
+Written in LavishScript between 2013 and 2017
-old scripts for Everquest II, written in LavishScript with a focus on multi-agent control systems and behavioral strategies.
+Focused on multi-agent control systems and behavioral strategies